Dynatrace/dynatrace-otel-collector/README.md

-# Dynatrace OpenTelemetry Collector Distribution
+# Dynatrace distribution of the OpenTelemetry Collector

-The Dynatrace OpenTelemetry Collector Distribution is a distribution of the [OpenTelemetry Collector] that allows collecting observability data from a variety of sources for sending to Dynatrace.
+The Dynatrace distribution of the [OpenTelemetry Collector]  allows collecting observability data from a variety of sources for sending to Dynatrace.
 It includes a set of Collector components that have been verified to work well for common Dynatrace use cases.

 [OpenTelemetry Collector]: https://github.com/open-telemetry/opentelemetry-collector

 > [!WARNING]
-> The Dynatrace OpenTelemetry Collector Distribution is currently considered
+> The Dynatrace distribution of the OpenTelemetry Collector is currently considered
 > pre-release.

 ## Installation